facelessuser/soupsieve/docs/src/markdown/about/development.md

 When a CSS selector string is given to Soup Sieve, it is run through the `CSSParser` class.  `CSSParser` will return a tuple object with one or more `Selector` classes.
 This tuple is handed to the `SoupSieve` class as a parameter along with things like `namespace` and `mode`.
 One of the most important things to understand when contributing is the structure of the `Selector` class and the various chained objects.

 The `Selector` class is a `namedtuple`.
 A compiled selector will always return a tuple of these objects.
 A `Selector` represents one compound selector.
-So if you had the selector `div > p`, you would get a tuple with one `Selector`.
-If you had `div, p`, you would get a tuple with two `Selector`s as this is a selector list of two selectors.
-With that said, `div > p` will generate a sub-selector that is chained to the top level, but at the top level, there is only one.
+So if you had the selector `#!css div > p`, you would get a tuple with one `Selector`.
+If you had `#!css div, p`, you would get a tuple with two `Selector` objects as this is a selector list of two compound selectors.
+With that said, `#!css div > p` will generate a sub-selector that is chained to the top level, but at the top level, there is only one.

 A compound selector gets parsed into pieces.
-Each part of a specific compound selector is usually assigned to an attribute in a single `Selector` object, though some attributes can be an tuple of more selectors, as in the case of `*:not(p, div)` where `*` will be one `Selector` with the `:not(p, div)` selector list will be a tuple of containing one tuple of two `Selectors` (one for `p` and one for `div`) under the `selectors` attribute.
+Each part of a specific compound selector is usually assigned to an attribute in a single `Selector` object.
+The attributes of the `Selector` object may be as simple as a boolean or a string, but hey can also be a tuple of more `Selector` objects.
+In the case of `#!css *:not(p, div)`, `#!css *` will be one `Selector` and the `#!css :not(p, div)` selector list will be a tuple containing one tuple of two `Selectors` (one for `p` and one for `div`) under the `selectors` attribute.

-In short a compound selector is a single `Selector` object that may chain other `Selector` objects.
-If you provide a selector list, than you will get multiple `Selector`s (one for each compound selector in the list) which in turn may chain other `Selector` objects.
+In short a compound selector is a single `Selector` object that may chain other `Selector` objects depending on the complexity of the compound selector.
+If you provide a selector list, than you will get multiple `Selector` objects (one for each compound selector in the list) which in turn may chain other `Selector` objects.

 ### `Selector`